Vegan Chili with Mixed Beans

 • Not all beans need to be pre-soaked – at all.
 Black beans have thin skins and never need to be pre-soaked.

-• I almost always pre-soak because I'm not able to take advantage of the extra time it takes during the day to do the quick method.
+• I almost always pre-soak because I cannot take advantage of the extra time it takes during the day to do the quick method.
 I think this is true for a lot of people.

 • The good thing is both methods are delicious.
 Just do what works for you and your dish will be wonderful!